fastrgv/AdaGate/README.md

 * Note that Sangwine's PNG-IO library, and the Ada bindings to OpenAL, OpenGL & GLFW3 in this app constitute a complete, yet easily extendable Ada library that could be used for most any modern OpenGL project including games, animations, simulations, modeling, or engineering.

-* The new sound system enables a build with surprising portability across various linux distros, as well as across various platforms.
+* The sound system enables a build with surprising portability across various linux distros, as well as across various platforms.